Tatshini/Relational-Joins-Explained/README.md

 - You should have postgresql installed.
 Make sure an instance is running in the background.

 **Setup**
-Run the following command on terminal: pip install psycopg
+1. Run the following command on terminal: pip install psycopg

+2. Clone this repository and update the configuration values in user_config.py file